 When you set up a space in Robin, enter it's approximate size.
 Our mobile apps use this size to calculate which room you’re closest to by listening for beacons within that range.
 You can always update the size later from the Settings tab on the space details page.

 Most of you have one beacon per space.
 Place the beacon in the center of the room.
-People running the mobile app will show up in range of the beacon when they're within the set radius.
+Folks running the mobile app will show up in range of the beacon when they're within the set radius.
 This radius is determined by the room size selected during set up.

 What happens if you use more than one?
 You can add more beacons to a space from the Dashboard, under its “Presence” tab.